-RAIT 326 Ultrasound Physics for Mammographers • 3 Cr.
+RAIT 326 Sonographic Physics for non-Sonographers • 5 Cr.

 Covers acoustical physics, including the concepts and principles of sound transmission and the utilization of high frequency sound to produce images for diagnostic purposes.
-Prerequisite: Acceptance to the program or permission of the instructor.
+This course is intended to meet the degree requirements of the Technology concentration as well as the requirements of the Breast Ultrasound certificate of the Radiation & Imaging Sciences program and requires ARRT(R) or ARDMS credential.
+Prerequisites: Admission to the Radiation & Imaging Sciences program or permission of the Program Chair.

 After completing this class, students should be able to: